Optimizing alphabet reduction pairs of arrays: From cover to alphabet reduction pairs of arrays

+For each of the six cases identified, $R(H, L, v)$ can be expressed as a linear combination of numbers $f_z(h', \lambda', c')$ from \cref{lem-f_z}.
+We report these expressions in \cref{tab-fact6-valf}.
+Their proofs can be found in \cref{appendix:sec-fact_k=}.
+All the terms $f_z(h', \lambda', c')$ occurring in these expressions satisfy $h'+\lambda' <k$ and $c'\leq\nu-r$.
+This implies, by \cref{lem-f_z}, that for all of the 6 cases identified, $R(H, L, v)$ is equal to 0: the proof is complete. \end{proof}

-Facts \ref{fact-algo-inter}, \ref{fact-algo-G_D} and \ref{fact-algo-k=} establish Theorem \ref{thm-reg_joker}.
-Note that the proposed construction easily extends to pairs $(N, D)$ of arrays that share some collection $M$ of rows in common.
-Basically, it suffices to substitute the row $g(J(u))$ for each row $u =(u_0 ,\ldots, u_{\nu -1})$ of $M$ in both arrays.
+Together, \cref{fact-algo-inter,fact-algo-G_D,fact-algo-k=} establish \cref{thm-reg_joker}.
+Note that the proposed construction easily extends to pairs $(N, D)$ of arrays that share a collection $M$ of rows in common.
+Basically, it suffices to replace each row $u = (u_0, u_1 ,\ldots, u_{\nu-1})$ of $M$ in both arrays by the row $g(J(u))$.
 The rest of the transformation remains unchanged.
-However, we are hardly interested in such pairs of arrays whose shared rows can be considered superflous.
+However, we are hardly interested in such pairs of arrays whose shared rows can be regarded as superfluous.